Merrell Moab Speed 2 Review | Worth It In 2026?

 Is Merrell Moab Speed good for running?

-No, the Merrell Moab speed should be used as a hiking shoe only.
+No, the Merrell Moab Speed should be used as a hiking shoe only.

 What is the difference between Merrell Moab Speed and Speed 2?